 Sheffield currently serves on the Texas A&M Petroleum Engineering Industry Board and the board of Bryan’s House, a non-profit organization in Dallas, Texas.

-Senior Vice President, Special Management Committee Advisor
+Senior Vice President, Special Projects

 In September 2014, Hannes was appointed Senior Vice President, Special Management Committee Advisor.
 In this role, he will provide strategic advice to Pioneer’s Management Committee and oversee special projects.
 Prior to this position, he served as Executive Vice President of Southern Wolfcamp Operations for three years.